Sean Baker

 Sean Baker (born February 26, 1971) is an American filmmaker.
 He is a director, writer, editor, and producer of independent narrative feature films which are most often about the lives of marginalized people, especially immigrants and sex workers.
 He made his directorial film debut with Four Letter Words (2000) and co-created the television character Greg the Bunny.
 Baker has since directed seven feature films: Take Out (2004), Prince of Broadway (2008), Starlet (2012), Tangerine (2015), The Florida Project (2017), Red Rocket (2021), and Anora (2024).

-Baker has received several accolades.
-For Anora, he received the Palme d'Or and, alongside his wife Samantha Quan, the British Academy Film Award for Best Casting, before proceeding to win, for Anora, Best Picture, Best Director, Best Original Screenplay and Best Film Editing at the 97th Academy Awards.
+Baker has received various accolades throughout his career including four Academy Awards, a BAFTA Award, a Critics' Choice Award and three Independent Spirit Awards.
+For Anora, he won the Palme d'Or at Cannes, and, alongside his wife Samantha Quan, he won the British Academy Film Award for Best Casting, before proceeding to win Best Picture, Best Director, Best Original Screenplay and Best Film Editing at the 97th Academy Awards.
 He is the first person to individually win four Oscars for the same film in a single ceremony.
 (Note: Walt Disney also won four awards at a single ceremony, but those Oscars were for four different films.
 Baker's were for the same film.
 For Parasite, Bong Joon Ho also received four Oscars, but according to the Academy, one of them (Best International Feature Film) is considered a collective award for the submitting country, the director, and the film creatives as a whole.)

 Early life and education

 Baker was born in Summit, New Jersey.
 He grew up in the Short Hills area of Millburn and in Branchburg, New Jersey.
 His mother was a teacher and his father was a patent attorney, who once represented Baker and his production company in a dispute over the title of his film Take Out.
-Baker has a sister who is a professional synth-pop musician and a production designer, who has contributed to his films in both capacities.
+Baker has a sister, a professional synth-pop musician and a production designer, who has contributed to his films in both capacities.

 Baker became obsessed with homemade movies at a young age after his mother took him to see Universal Monster films being shown at the local library.
 While attending Gill St. Bernard's High School ('89) in Somerset and Morris counties, Baker worked as a projectionist at the Wellmont Theater in Montclair.
 He worked as a taxi driver during his college years.
 He received his BFA degree in film studies from New York University through the Tisch School of the Arts.
 He was scheduled to receive his degree in 1992, but dropped out to get experience making industrial films and TV commercials before returning to graduate in 1998.
 He also studied non-linear editing at The New School in Greenwich Village in Manhattan.